openstack/keystone-specs/specs/keystone/backlog/json-web-tokens.rst

 ---------------

 Since JWT is a widely used web standard, this will have a net positive impact on security.
-Choosing to use JWE, an optional feature of the JWT spec, will ensure that the data within the token is at least as secure as it is in fernet tokens.
+The implementation will use JWE even though it is an optional feature of the JWT spec.
+While this will not protect against an attacker using a valid token to query keystone for information about the token, it protects against an attacker gaining information from an expired or revoked token.
+This will ensure that the data within the token is at least as secure as it is in fernet tokens.
 These will still be bearer tokens and so interception of one must still be guarded against.

 Notifications Impact
 --------------------